-Business Representatives Three Rivers Workforce Education and Training Development Representatives Board 4 Members 2 Members 19 Members Government and Economic Development Representatives 3 Members a local employer representative to serve on the TRWDB when there is a vacancy in the seat.
+One Business Representative is selected from each of the 10 counties in the region.
+The county commission chair and one of the county's mayors are responsible for identifying a local employer representative to serve on the TRWDB when there is a vacancy in the seat.
 The remaining board members are appointed by the Chief Local Elected Official.
 The Adult Education Representative is selected from the two adult education providers in the local area.
 The Labor Representatives are appointed in consultation with the Georgia AFL-CIO.